rails/rails/guides/source/testing.md

 Action Cable ships with a bunch of custom assertions that can be used to lessen the verbosity of tests.
 For a full list of available assertions, see the API documentation for [`ActionCable::TestHelper`](http://api.rubyonrails.org/classes/ActionCable/TestHelper.html).

-It's a good practice to ensure that the correct message has been broadcasted inside another components (e.g. inside your controllers).
+It's a good practice to ensure that the correct message has been broadcasted inside other components (e.g. inside your controllers).
 This is precisely where the custom assertions provided by Action Cable are pretty useful.
 For instance, within a model: